SimonEnsemble/material_recommendation_system/README.md

 # MOF Recommender System
-### (Order not finalized) Arni Sturluson, Grant McConachie, Samuel Hough, Cory Simon
+### (Order not finalized) Arni Sturluson, Grant McConachie, Samuel Hough, Melanie Huynh, Cory Simon

 The goal of this project is to create a recommender system for metal-organic frameworks (MOFs) in terms of adsorption of gas molecules.